webix-hub/gitbook-webix-jet/details/app.md

 }
 ```

-You can read more about services in the ["Services"](services.md) chapter.
+You can read more about services in the ["View Communication"](events.md) chapter.

 ## app.refresh()